sebabelmar/peek_api/README.md

 This API was designed and developed to accomplish Peek.com passport coding challenge.

-Built using Ruby on Rails-API with SQLite database.
+Built using Ruby on Rails-API with SQLite.

 Data Base Schema: